pyroscope/pyrocore/docs/advanced-queue.rst

     ~/lib/pyroscope/bin/pip install -r ~/lib/pyroscope/requirements-torque.txt

-The queue manager daemon needs additional settings, but there are defaults in place, so the detailed explanation in this section can be skipped, if you are OK with using defaults.
-Go directly to the next section :ref:`torque-config` in that case.
+Watch out for any errors, since this installs several Python extensions that *might* need some ``*-dev`` OS packages available that you don't have on your machine.

-``pyrotorque`` relies on certain additions to ``rtorrent.rc``, these are included in the standard ``pyrocore`` include that you added when you followed the :doc:`setup`.
+The ``pyrotorque`` queue manager daemon relies on certain additions to ``rtorrent.rc``, these are included in the standard ``pyrocore`` includes that you added when you followed the :doc:`setup`.
-Look for the sections starting with a ``# TORQUE`` comment, near the end of that included file, if for whatever reason you need to add these manually.
+If for whatever reason you need to add these manually, the file ``~/.pyroscope/rtorrent.d/torque.rc.default`` holds these settings.

 The daemon itself is configured by an additional configuration file ``~/.pyroscope/torque.ini`` containing the ``[TORQUE]`` section.